Sometimes Events become significant after they've happened several times.

 );

-We'll group reviews by their trade_id, and then COUNT() how many approvals (approved = TRUE) we see for each:
+We'll group reviews by their trade_id, and then COUNT() how many approvals (approved = TRUE) we see for each, and only keep those with at least two (HAVING COUNT(*) >= 2):

-CREATE OR REPLACE TABLE trade_approval AS
+CREATE TABLE approved_trades AS

 SELECT trade_id, COUNT(*) AS approvals